jackalterman/find-secrets-powershell/readme.md

 ---

-Made with ❤️ for better security practices
+Made with care for better security practices